Karl Gölsdorf: Early life

 Karl Gölsdorf was born on 8 June 1861 in Vienna, the son of Louis Adolf Gölsdorf.
 Even as a schoolboy he was introduced to locomotive design by his father, the chief mechanical engineer (Maschinendirektor) of the Imperial and Royal Southern Railway (k.u.k.
 Südbahn).
-From 1880 to 1884 he attended the Vienna Technical High School and completed his diploma with distinction.
-In 1885 he joined the Wiener Maschinenfabrik (Vienna engineering works) as a design engineer.
-In 1889 he became head of assembly for locomotive construction.
-On 1 November 1891 he joined the design office of the Austrian State Railway as an engineer-Adjunkt and began his creative work there.
+From 1880 to 1884, he attended the Vienna Technical High School and completed his diploma with distinction.
+In 1885, he joined the Wiener Maschinenfabrik (Vienna engineering works) as a chief design engineer.
+In 1889, he became head of assembly for locomotive construction.
+On 1 November 1891, he joined the design office of the Austrian State Railway as an engineer-Adjunkt and began his creative work there.

 Inventions

-In 1893 he invented an effective starting system for compound locomotives.
-Until then the locomotive starting systems in common use in Austria, with its sometimes taxing railway lines, did not enable trains to be started reliably.
+In 1893, he invented an effective starting system for compound locomotives.
+Until then, the locomotive starting systems in common use in Austria, with its sometimes taxing railway lines, didn't enable trains to be started reliably.
 Also thanks to Gölsdorf was the practical idea that a higher boiler pitch on steam locomotives had no real disadvantages.
 A study visit to England in 1899 was to heavily influence the use of form in his designs.